Tugun Bypass: Construction and design

 The Pacific Link Alliance consortium won the contract to work with the Department of Main Roads to design and build the road, complete with tunnel and bridges over Hidden Valley.
 Work on the 334 m tunnel began in early June 2006, using a low headroom hydraulic cutting machine—one of two in the world—to meet the conditions of working so close to protected airspace.

 The tunnel was built with provision for a future rail line underneath.
 The Tugun Bypass was intended to be open to traffic on 2 June 2008 but was delayed until important line marking could be carried out at either end of the new road.
 Line marking could not be performed at the expected time due to wet weather.
 The bypass finally opened during the afternoon of 3 June 2008.

+To address operational issues with overheight vehicles attempting to enter the tunnel - particularly from the Queensland side - new turning areas were constructed near the northbound and southbound tunnel entrances.
+Overheight detection systems were installed to activate variable speed signs to prevent entry, along with five new advance warning signs and traffic lights.

 The design includes an amphibian fence about 40 cm in height with an adjacent rock aggregate to suppress vegetation.
 A small fauna underpass was also incorporated into the design to allow for the movement of the wallum sedge frog.